 The USPTO Office of Procurement continually strives to remain on the leading edge of procurement innovation and current technology.
 The Office of Procurement uses the USPTO's unique Patent and Trademark Acquisition Guidelines (PTAG) to conduct acquisitions efficiently and in an innovative manner by using a variety of different contract vehicles.
 It is our goal to identify and utilize new techniques to develop partnerships with industry.

 In striving to remain innovative, to the USPTO employs new procurement techniques and partners with industry whenever possible.
-In 1999, as part of the USPTO Efficiency Act, the USPTO was exempted from the Federal Property & Administrative Services Act (FPAS); the Competition in Contracting Act; and Part 6 of the Federal Acquisition Regulations (FAR).
+Pursuant to the Patent and Trademark Office Efficiency Act (PTOEA), 35 U.S.C.
+2(b)(4)(A), the USPTO is exempted from portions of the Competition in Contracting Act, Federal Property and Administrative Services Act, Federal Acquisition Streamlining Act, and the implementing regulations in the Federal Acquisition Regulations, when acting under the PTOEA authority.
 To leverage this flexibility, a team was formed to research best practices and to draft new procurement guidelines and processes for use at the USPTO.
 The team's efforts lead to the adoption of the Patent and Trademark Office Acquisition Guidelines, commonly referred to as PTAG.

 The PTAG, which became effective on March 10, 2003 (revised October 03, 2013), was adopted for use at the USPTO as an alternative, streamlined contracting approach.
 The implementation of the PTAG notwithstanding, the USPTO continues to follow the FAR as guidance in our acquisition decisions whenever it is appropriate to do so.
 Conducting procurements with PTAG-established flexibilities along with the FAR continues to ensure procurements are made fairly and in the best interests of the government.
 The PTAG guidance includes informing vendors of the rules, as well as compliance with applicable statutes, regulations, and executive orders.
 However, the PTAG has replaced FAR regulations for the conduct of competitions and competition thresholds.